 It is the responsibility of the applicant to ensure that they are able to have dependable access to CASPer™ online.
 No exceptions will be provided for applicants unable to take CASPer™ online due to being located at an international site in which internet is not dependably accessible due to technical or political factors.

 CASPer™ assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program, and will complement the other tools we use for applicant screening.
-In implementing CASPer™, we are trying to further enhance fairness and objectivity in our selection process.

 The CASPer™ test is comprised of 10-12 sections of video and written scenarios.
 Following each scenario applicants are required to answer a set of probing questions under a time contract.
 Each response is graded by a different rater, giving a very robust and reliable view of personal and professional characteristics important to our program.
 No studying is required for CASPer™, although you may want to familiarize yourself with the test structure at www.takecasper.com and ensure you have a quiet environment to take the test.